zhbjsh/homeassistant-ssh/README.md

 ##### From HACS

 Install [HACS](https://hacs.xyz/docs/use/download/download) and open it in Home Assistant.
-Select _Integrations_ and add a custom repository by clicking on the three dots on the top right corner.
-Enter `https://github.com/zhbjsh/homeassistant-ssh` as _Repository_ and select _Integration_ as _Category_.
-You can now search for the _SSH_ integration and download it.
+Search for the _SSH_ integration and download it.

 ##### From Github